dektox/mining_energy_consumption/README.md

 > 15 * * * * cd /home/YOUR_PATH && $(which python3) hash_rate_scrapper.py --price 0.066 >> ~cron_hash.log 2>&1
 > 16 * * * * cd /home/YOUR_PATH && $(which python3) energy_calculation.py >> ~cron_energy.log 2>&1

 api folder contains chart_API.py which is Flask app for API.
-Default port is 127.0.0.1/api/{endpoint}.
-Endpoints: data, min, max, guess
+Default port is 127.0.0.1/api/{endpoint}/{your_price_guess}.
+Endpoints: data, min, max, guess, countries

 You can make it run automatically by following the instructions https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-gunicorn-and-nginx-on-ubuntu-18-04 (don't forget to install additional libraries in venv)